fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

   | |img_005| |
   +-----------+

-you should be able to browse the *PI Point* page and see your pi points if some data was already sent:
+you should be able to browse the *PI Points* page and see your *PI Points* if some data was already sent:

   +-----------+
   | |img_006| |